somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 ###3.2 normalization methods for pre-processing

-ここを修正

-Following figure shows a pixel mean and stdev distribution for each training images.
+Following figure is a pixel mean and stdev distribution for each images in the training dataset.
-It means the training dataset is not normalized yet.
+It shows the dataset is not normalized yet.

 <img width=400 src="./fig/pixel_mean_vs_stdv_in_X_train_each.png"/>

 To make training work better, following normalization types are possible at first.

  - Type0: normalize for all images in the training data
  - Type1: normalize for each images
  - Type2: normalize for each image planes (like RGB each normalization)

-Following figures show distributions of pixel mean value and stdev for each normalization types.
+Following figures are the distributions of the each normalization types.
-As the types, the distribution spread after the normalization can be controled as follow.
+The normalization types can control the distribution spread as below.

 <img width=240 src="./fig/pixel_mean_vs_stdv_in_X_train_normalized_type0.png"/>
 <img width=240 src="./fig/pixel_mean_vs_stdv_in_X_train_normalized_type1.png"/>
 <img width=240 src="./fig/pixel_mean_vs_stdv_in_X_train_normalized_type2.png"/>

+Following images are averaged class images of each normalization type.
-Average images of each class express a part of the effect of the normalization as follows.
+The average images express a part of the effect of the normalization.
-Relatively to the average images without normalization, the dark brightness issue is declined by type 1 and 2 normalization.
+Relatively to the average images without normalization, the dark brightness issue is declined by type 1 and 2 normalization method.
 But the low chroma and background texture issues still remain in the normlaized images.
-These issues can be resolved by another techniques

 <img width=640 src="./fig/mean_images_in_X_train_type0_normalization.png"/>

 <img width=640 src="./fig/mean_images_in_X_train_type1_normalization.png"/>

 <img width=640 src="./fig/mean_images_in_X_train_type2_normalization.png"/>